ZXShady/extra_traits/README.md

 simple library for some missing type traits I always need.

+Minimum C++11 with support for variadic macros and variaidc templates

-all these are avaiablein namespace `zxshady::tmp`
+all these are avaiablein namespace `zxshady::tmp` and all type traits have _t and _v shortcuts if aviable.

 has_operator_*